f3-factory/F3com-data/cursor/main.md

 $mapper->dry(); bool
 ```

 This is some kind of "empty" function.
-It returns TRUE if the cursor is not mapped to any db record.
+It returns TRUE if the cursor is not mapped to any database record.

 The next example loops through all loaded records and stops when the current cursor pointer is dry (not hydrated);